projectcontour/contour/site/content/docs/main/configuration.md

     #   configure the cluster dns lookup family
     #   valid options are: auto (default), v4, v6, all
     #   dns-lookup-family: auto
+    #   the maximum requests for upstream connections.
+    #   If not specified, there is no limit.
+    #   Setting this parameter to 1 will effectively disable keep alive
+    #   max-requests-per-connection: 0
+    #   the soft limit on size of the cluster’s new connection read and write buffers
+    #   per-connection-buffer-limit-bytes: 32768
     #
     # network:
     #   Configure the number of additional ingress proxy hops from the